withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

-Inside the `getStaticPaths()` function, fetch the list of blog posts using the `getEntries` method of the `contentfulClient`.

-The items property of the response contains a list of blog posts.
-You can use the `map` method to iterate over the list and return the slug of each blog post.
+The items property of `entries` contains a list of blog posts.
+You can use the `map` method to iterate over the list and return a list of pages.
+Each page will be an object with a `params` and `props` property.
+The `params` property will be used to generate the URL of the page and the `props` property will be passed to the page component as props.

 ```astro title="src/pages/posts/[slug].astro" ins={3,11-19}
 ---